 The development of kaolinite porcelain in France is due to the richness of the Limousin subsoil.
-A section of the display is devoted to the extraction and treatment of the raw materials, in particular the quarrying operations at Saint-Yrieix-la-Perche.
+A section of the display is devoted to the extraction and treatment of the raw materials, in particular the mining in Saint-Yrieix-la-Perche.
 The preparation of the paste is illustrated by models and machines (ball mill, pebble mill, filter press and pugmill).
 The manufacturing techniques are then presented.
-The mechanisation and fine-tuning production tools was played a crucial role in Limoges, such as the “plate calibration machine” invented by Paul Faure in the 1860s.
+The mechanisation and fine-tuning production tools played a crucial role in Limoges, such as the “plate calibration machine” invented by Paul Faure in the 1860s.
 The old machines and tools on display have a worn veneer, which has deliberately been preserved, as all these objects were donated to the museum for its collections by Limoges manufactories.
 The technical section also attempts to highlight the expertise involved in making porcelain, further evidence of the virtuosity of the works on display.
 Porcelain techniques require a long apprenticeship before they can be truly mastered.
-The skills involved in each stage (turning, jiggering, decorating, firing etc.) are presented through objects which bear the marks of their manufacture.
+The skills involved in each stage (turning, jiggering, decorating, firing etc.) are presented through objects which bear the marks of their manufacturer.
 A large space is also dedicated to the artists who, over the centuries, have used their talents to create Limoges porcelain.